nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws5_Screen.md

     screen -r 2683
     ```

-You should see Screen 2 that you previously created.
-Once again you can toggle between screen 2 and screen 3 by typing ++ctrl+a+p++
+You should see screen 2 that you previously created.
+Once again you can toggle between screen 2 and screen 3 tabs by typing ++ctrl+a+p++

-!!!
-Note
-    Think of the first screen command entered into your original terminal as opening a new browser window.

-    - After starting a screen, you can open multiple tabs within the same window using ++ctrl+a+c++.

-    - You can now toggle between the multiple screens (tabs) using ++ctrl+a+p++.
-You can have commands running in each tab.

-    - Detaching the screen allows you to go back to the original window/panel.

-    - If you start another screen from the original terminal window, it would be like opening another browser window instead of adding a tab to an existing window.

 ## Quitting screens